Programs

 • Develop employability skills and work habits.

-• Hands-on learning in a safe and encouraging environment in a trade or career of choice.
+• Learn hands-on learning in a safe and encouraging environment in a trade or career of choice.

 • Pursue a work placement based on student interests and explore a possible career.